 Depending on overall harvest, an "in-season" closure may occur, with a 24-hour notice issued by the Game and Fish director.
 If this occurs, there will be no refunds for unused tags.
-If there is an early closure, snag-andrelease-only will still be allowed for a four-day period immediately following the harvest closure, but not to extend beyond May 21.
+If there is an early closure, snag-and-release-only will still be allowed for a seven-day period immediately following the harvest closure, but not to extend beyond May 21.
 Notice of an early closure and subsequent days set aside for snag-and-release-only will be announced by the Department.
-Once a snagger harvests a paddlefish, they can no longer snag for paddlefish at any subsequent time during the current season (including snag-and release-only and extended snag-andrelease-only days).
+Once a snagger harvests a paddlefish, they can no longer snag for paddlefish at any subsequent time during the current season (including snag-and release-only and extended snag-and-release-only days).

-HARVEST-ONLY DAYS are Tuesdays, Wednesdays, Fridays and Saturdays
+HARVEST-ONLY DAYS are Tuesdays, Wednesdays, Fridays and Saturdays must keep that portion of the back and dorsal fin (back fin) necessary to maintain the tag sealed to the fish.

 On these days, all paddlefish caught must be tagged immediately with one's own tag.
 Season creel limit is one paddlefish.
 The release of paddlefish after snagging is illegal.
 If a fish is cut up, the tag must accompany the dressed fish either by attachment to the bag containing the dressed fish or by placement within the bag.
-The snagger must keep that portion of the back and dorsal fin (back fin) necessary to maintain the tag sealed to the fish.
+The snagger